Testimonial party: In the Netherlands

-It is a peculiar phenomenon in the Netherlands, because of the Dutch system of proportional representation, in which any party that has over 0.66% of the vote can enter the House of Representatives.
-A typical House of Representatives has 10 or more factions represented.
-With such a large number of parties, it is all but impossible for one party to win the 76 seats needed for a majority in its own right.
+It is a peculiar phenomenon in the Netherlands, because of the Dutch system of proportional representation, in which any party that has over 0.66% of the vote can enter the House of Representatives; thus the House typically has 10 or more factions represented.
+With such a large number of parties, it is all but impossible for one single party to win the 76 seats needed for a majority in its own right.

 As a result, most Dutch political parties will negotiate and compromise to form a coalition government.
 Testimonial parties will not compromise; this, combined with the fact that they are usually small parties, makes their participation in a coalition government extremely unlikely.
 Examples of parties that have referred to themselves as "testimonial" include the orthodox Protestant Reformed Political Party (SGP) and the animal rights-advocating Party for the Animals.
 In contrast, the term 'program party' is used for parties oriented toward participation in coalitions.